Mark Frankel: Career

 Frankel's feature film credits include the title role in Leon the Pig Farmer which was released in Europe in 1993 and won the Critics Award at the Venice Film Festival and the Charlie Chaplin Award at the Edinburgh Film Festival that same year.

-After Leon the Pig Farmer, Frankel made a break for Hollywood.
+After Leon the Pig Farmer, Frankel relocated to Hollywood.
 After ten days, his manager had set up some meetings for him, one with the casting director of Sisters.
 He was offered the role of "Simon Bolt."
 At first, he declined because he did not want to commit to a regular TV series; he wanted the freedom to pursue other opportunities.
 However, the producers continued to pursue him, and he eventually accepted.
-In the end, he was glad, and the timing was perfect for his career.

 Other feature film credits include For Roseanna with Jean Reno and Mercedes Ruehl, and Solitaire for Two with Amanda Pays.
-Other television credits include Fortune Hunter and Kindred: the Embraced, both for the Fox Network.
+Other television credits include Fortune Hunter and Kindred: The Embraced, both for the Fox Network.

 Frankel also appeared in the London stage productions of A Streetcar Named Desire in the role of Stanley Kowalski, Days of Cavafy, and as the titular character in Agamemnon.
 Additionally, he played the lead roles in Little Hands, Sentimental, and A Private Death.